JamieBriggsDev/Advent-of-Code-2024--CPP/README.md

-# Advent of Code 2023
+# Advent of Code 2024

-Here are my personal solutions for Advent of Code 2023 written in C++.
+If you would like to run this project locally, it is easiest to run in CLion as configurations should already be setup to run each day individually.

+However, you can compile and run the project yourself using CMake.

 | Day   | Link                        |
 |-------|-----------------------------|